yt-project/yt/doc/source/examining/loading_data.rst

 .. rubric:: Caveats

 * The Enzo-P output format is still evolving somewhat as the code is being actively developed.
-This frontend will be updated as development continues.
+This frontend will be updated as development continues and backward compatibility may occasionally be broken until the file format has converged.
-  Currently, only non-cosmological datasets are supported.

 .. _loading-exodusii-data: